dyhes/zulip/docs/documentation/helpcenter.md

 - Think about where inline links to other help center documentation would be appropriate in the description of the feature.
-For example, your new feature might relate to general Zulip features like [keyboard shortcuts](https://zulip.com/help/keyboard-shortcuts) or [streams and topics](https://zulip.com/help/streams-and-topics).
+For example, your new feature might relate to general Aloha features like [keyboard shortcuts](https://zulip.com/help/keyboard-shortcuts) or [streams and topics](https://zulip.com/help/streams-and-topics).